ksalzke/templates-for-omnifocus/README.md

 This action allows the user to set the preferences for the plug-in.
 Currently, the available preferences are:

+* **Template Folder** This is the folder where template projects are saved.

 * **Always enable action in menu:** If selected, the 'Create From Template' action is always available.
-Otherwise, it is only available when nothing is selected.
+Otherwise, it is only available when nothing is selected. _Please note that this setting is device-specific and does not sync between devices._

-* **'Auto-select 'Go to created project' when creating from template**
+* **'Auto-select 'Go to created project' when creating from template** _Please note that this setting is device-specific and does not sync between devices._

-* **Sort folder/project list alphabetically (instead of in OmniFocus order)**

-_Please note that these settings are device-specific and do not sync between devices._
+* **Sort folder/project list alphabetically (instead of in OmniFocus order)** _Please note that this setting is device-specific and does not sync between devices._

 # Functions

 This plugin contains the following functions within the `templateLibrary` library:

+## `loadSyncedPrefs ()`

+This function returns the synced preferences instance for the plugin.

+## `getTemplateFolder ()`

+This function returns the folder that is currently set as the folder where templates are stored.
+If no preference has been set, the user is prompted to select a folder.

 ## getDestination